 - Offer protection against noticeable odors

-Quality materials are key for core performance.
-The topsheet is important for fluid acquisition.
+The materials used in creating the core are essential for achieving this level of performance.
+A quality topsheet, which makes direct contact with the skin, is important for fluid acquisition.
 The Acquisition Distribution Layer (ADL) enables rapid fluid absorption.
-The right blends of fluff and superabsorbent polymer (SAP) play critical roles of distributing, soaking up and trapping fluid.
+And the right blend of fluff and superabsorbent polymer (SAP) is critical for distributing, soaking up, and trapping fluid after insult.